waptug/waptug-WordPress-Codiad-Registration-SSO/README.md

 * Install plugin as normal with WordPress using the add new plugin from wp-admin dashboard
 * Configuration
-* Dependencies: Have a installed Codiad.com located in a folder names WebIDE in the root of your WordPress Folder.
+* Dependencies: Have a installed Codiad.com located in a folder nameed WebIDE in the root of your WordPress Folder.
 * Database configuration: Standard WordPress Install on Lamp Server.
 * How to run tests: None available yet
 * Deployment instructions: Standard methods for WordPress plugins.